Barbecue Showdown Season 3: Where Are the Contestants Now?

 Among two of the contestants handpicked by the producers to compete on the show, Sloan Rinaldi is a 4th generation pit master based in Houston, Texas.
 When grilling on the show, the 60-year-old was actually recovering from hip replacement surgery and expressed that it took everything she had to go head-to-head with the other chefs.
 Despite this, she impressed the judges and decisively won two intense rounds, tearing up as her confidence grew.

 Rinaldi is an award-winning chef, but she only joined her family profession at the age of 50 and worked in commercial construction for 32 years prior to that.
 She took a major stride on her barbecuing journey in 2021 by opening her own food truck, Texas Q, which would be parked in the Houston suburb of Kingwood.
 Rinaldi was close to and inspired by her father, who passed away in 2021.
-Rinaldi seems to enjoy spending time with family and watching football, and she cherishes each day with her four adorable dogs.
-The proud lesbian works out frequently and fancies a trip to her local craft barbecue joint, Truth BBQ.
+She continues to cherish the memories and teachings he inculcated in her.
+She seems to enjoy spending time with family and watching football and treasures each day with her adorable fur babies.
+The proud lesbian woman works out frequently and fancies a trip to her local craft barbecue joint, Truth BBQ.

 The restaurant is known for its fusion dishes, such as the pomegranate-glazed pork ribs and brisket rice bowl.
 Kareem’s fame for his work made him the second contestant, along with Sloan Rinaldi, to be picked by the producers of ‘Barbecue Showdown.’
 Since then, his inspirational story has captured the attention of many, and the fusion chef was invited to give a TED talk about his journey and experiences.
 The fusion restaurant owner is very social and has met up with a number of his fellow participants from the show since its conclusion.
 He even hosted celebrities Action Bronson and Joe Rogan as they enjoyed a crispy bite and hung out.